Skip to content

 • Officially known as Vehicle Excise Duty (VED), car tax is a charge people pay to drive on public roads in the UK

-• There are currently four different systems of VED - which one applies depends on when your car was registered
+• There are currently four different systems of VED - which one applies depends on when your car was first registered

 What is car tax?

-VED is a charge people pay to drive or keep cars and other vehicles (such as motorbikes and heavy goods vehicles) on public roads in the UK.
-It is overseen and collected by the Driver and Vehicle Licensing Agency (DVLA).
+Car tax, which is officially known as Vehicle Excise Duty (VED) but sometimes also called ‘road tax’ or ‘vehicle tax’, is a charge people pay to drive or keep cars and other vehicles (such as motorbikes and heavy goods vehicles) on public roads in the UK.

 The VED system has gone under several changes in the past couple of decades; some cars are taxed under historical systems, others under a new system.
-To make things even more complex, car tax rates change each April in line with inflation, meaning how much drivers pay goes up each year.

 How is car tax calculated?